 Each Department of the Università di Perugia publishes a list of the courses activated for the academic year (Fall and Spring semesters).
 Below are the links of the Università website to some of the most frequently requested departments: Courses are available each semester according to the Italian academic calendar.
 Please note that courses’ offering vary each semester.
 If you need assistance specifying classes for a course approval form, information about available courses, or if you have general questions about the Direct Enrollment Program, please contact an Umbra Advisor and we will contact you!

-“Direct Enrollment at the Università degli Studi di Perugia offers Umbra students a degree of cultural integration that I did not think was possible before I came to Perugia.
-There is no better way to really know and understand Italian culture and learn Italian than by spending hours every day with Italian students in their environment.
-It is one thing to study Italian in a classroom with other foreign students; to have that knowledge tested each day by interacting with Italian professors and peers is challenging, but also incredibly rewarding.
+“Direct Enrollment offers a degree of cultural integration that I did not think was possible.
+There is no better way to appreciate Italian culture and learn Italian than by spending hours every day with Italian students in their environment.
+It is one thing to learn Italian in a classroom, but to have that knowledge tested each day by interacting with Italian University professors and peers is challenging, but also incredibly rewarding.
 I will always cherish the memories I have and the individual I have become as a result.”

 Edward Besse, University of Scranton

 This particular Direct Enrollment program is designed for motivated and mature students who are interested in immersing themselves fully in the Italian culture and university educational system.